kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-04-telemetry-in-kyma.md

 ### Telemetry Operator

-The LogPipeline resource is managed by the `Telemetry Operator`, a typical Kubernetes operator responsible for managing the custom parts of the Fluent Bit configuration.
+The LogPipeline resource is managed by the Telemetry Operator, a typical Kubernetes operator responsible for managing the custom parts of the Fluent Bit configuration.

 ![Operator resources](./assets/telemetry-operator-resources.drawio.svg)

-The `Telemetry Operator` watches all LogPipeline resources and related Secrets.
+The Telemetry Operator watches all LogPipeline resources and related Secrets.
 Whenever the configuration changes, it validates the configuration (with a [validating webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/)) and generates a new configuration for the Fluent Bit DaemonSet, where several ConfigMaps for the different aspects of the configuration are generated.
 Furthermore, referenced Secrets are copied into one Secret that is mounted to the DaemonSet as well.

 ## Set up the LogPipeline